shsym/libCacheSim_rs/README.md

 [![build](https://github.com/1a1a11a/libCacheSim/actions/workflows/build.yml/badge.svg)](https://github.com/1a1a11a/libCacheSim/actions/workflows/build.yml)

 #### The main development of libCacheSim is at [https://github.com/1a1a11a/libCacheSim](https://github.com/1a1a11a/libCacheSim), the [cachemon](https://github.com/cachemon/libCacheSim) repo is a mirror of the stable branch.
-Please fork and submit PR to this repo.
+This is a fork to build libraries in a Docker container.
+Please fork and submit PR to the original repo.

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->
 - [What is libCacheSim](#what-is-libcachesim)